hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 788

 Allah will say, “This is the Day when the truthfulness of the truthful will benefit them; they will have gardens under which rivers flow, abiding therein forever.
 Allah is pleased with them and they are pleased with Him.
-That is the supreme triumph.
+That is the supreme triumph.”

 # 789